BrandonDoza/whats-cookin-p-s-d/README.md

 ## Installation and Set Up Instructions:
 1. Clone down the repsository into your preferred directory using SSH `git clone git@github.com:BrandonDoza/whats-cookin-p-s-d.git`
 2. Clone the back end repository using SSH `git clone git@github.com:BrandonDoza/whats-cookin-p-s-d.git` (full repository link: https://github.com/turingschool-examples/whats-cookin-api)
-3. Change into the directory.`cd whats-cookinbg-p-s-d`
+3. Change into the directory `cd whats-cookinbg-p-s-d`
 4. Install dependencies by running `npm install` in your terminal
 6. run `npm start` in your terminal
 7. Navigate to http://localhost:8080/ in you browser